tjni/gitoxide/crate-status.md

     * [x] safe with cycles and recursive configurations
     * [x] multi-line with comments and quotes
 * **promisor**
-    * It's vague, but these seems to be like index files allowing to fetch objects from a server on demand.
+    * It's vague, but these seem to be like index files allowing to fetch objects from a server on demand.
 * [x] API documentation
     * [ ] Some examples